TBG09/ShrimpleCmd/README.md

-This is just a random console app for C# Learning.
-Written by chatgpt cuz i lazy

-# Net 8.0 needed to run and build!!1!1! #

 # ShrimpleCmd - C# Console Application

+This is just a random console app for C# learning.
+Written by ChatGPT cuz i was too lazy
+**Linux support in the app is deprecated!**

+## Prerequisites

+Before you can build the application, make sure you have the following installed:

+- [.NET 8.0 SDK](https://dotnet.microsoft.com/download) (required to run and build the application)

 ## How to Compile the Application

 ### Option 1: Clone the Repository
 If you want to clone the repository using Git, follow these steps:

-1. Open a terminal/command prompt.
+1. Open a Command Prompt (press `Win + R`, type `cmd`, and hit Enter).
 2. Run the following command to clone the repository:
    ```bash
    git clone https://github.com/TBG09/ShrimpleCmd.git